Modular Serre Correspondence via stable pairs: Wall-crossings at critical values defined by 0-dimensional schemes

+Therefore, if we deform $A$ into $A'$ such that no component of $A'$ is contained in $S$, then $Q$ will be deformed to $Q'$, which is torsion-free of rank 1.
+Consequently, the bad pair $(E(k),s)$ will be deformed into a saturated pair $(E'(k), s')$, and this proves the claim. \end{proof}

+\begin{corollary}{ } For any $\delta\in (0,W_{\emptyset})$ that is not a critical value and for every irreducible component $\mathcal{P}$ of $\mathcal{S}^{\delta}_X(P)$, there exists a rational map from $\mathcal{P}$ to either the Hilbert scheme of one-dimensional schemes or the moduli space of Gieseker semistable sheaves. \end{corollary}

-\section{Wall-crossings at critical values defined by 0-dimensional schemes.}
+\section{Wall-crossings at critical values defined by 0-dimensional schemes}

 In this section, we work on $\p3$ with a normalized rank $2$ class $v$.
+We study a distinguished group of wall-crossings

+defined by one-dimensional schemes, which occur before the collapsing wall.
+These walls are associated with a twisted class $v(k)$ for an appropriate $k\in \mathbb{Z}_+$.

-We study a group of wall-crossings for $v_k$ ($k\in \mathbb{Z}_+$) that shows up before the collapsing wall.
-We will describe the birational transformations of a component in the moduli space when crossing those walls.
-It follows that crossing those walls preserves the connectedness of the moduli space.
-Recall that when $\delta \in (W_T, W_{\emptyset})$ there is a morphism from the moduli space of semistable pairs to the Hilbert scheme.
-We will start from this chamber and then cross walls as $\delta$ gets smaller towards $0$.
+The goal of this section is as follows: \begin{enumerate} \item Relate the wall-crossings at the distinguished walls $W_i$ to a stratification of the Hilbert scheme of curves. \item Describe the birational transformations of a moduli space component when crossing these walls, and prove that those wall-crossings preserve the connectedness of the moduli space. \end{enumerate} Recall that for $\delta \in (W_T, W_{\emptyset})$, there exists a morphism from the moduli space of semistable pairs to the Hilbert scheme.
+We will start from this chamber and then cross walls successively as $\delta$ decreases towards $0$.